Skip to content

 If you still have energy left, Lisbon is a great nightlife city.

 The Bairro Alto neighborhood is a popular area for nightlife.
-Roaming its streets after dark is a must to get a feel for the Lisbon bar scene.
+Roaming its streets after dark is necessary to get a feel for the Lisbon bar scene.

 I should warn you, though, that in Portugal, they get a much later start than many of us are used to, particularly those of us from the US.
 So if the streets don’t seem lively before 11 p.m., it’s likely because everyone has yet to come out.
 Bars stay open very late in Lisbon.
 Some are open until 6 a.m., so you can understand why the night peaks much later.